ziwei531/ziwei531/README.md

 My GitHub portfolio showcases a diverse range of coding projects, including those that I have independently developed and those that were inspired by instructional resources.
 Technologies that I have worked on are Python, R, Java, Javascript, HTML & CSS, React, SQL & NoSQL(mongoDB), PHP, and C++.

+Oh by the way, if you're a current pursuing CS student from Taylor's, here's my [notes](https://whoongziwei.notion.site/Archived-Bachelor-of-Computer-Science-Subjects-b3e2115178bc48f9827c980c9dfb7f3d) for all the subjects I've taken so far

 </p>

 ## Notably, these are the achievements that I have earned thus far in my CS journey: